Guliat/easystart_laravel_docker/README.md

   - The Laravel project is in "src" folder
   - If you use Git, initialize new repository into "src" folder
   - If fresh database is needed you can delete "mysql" folder
-    - First down condainters and run them again after deletion
+    - First stop the containers and start them again after deletion

-## TODO
-  - mysql folder
-  - symlink
-  - storage folder (profile pictures, etc)
-  - test on linux, mac, windows
-  - mysql folder permissions